Family Services Program

 PCFC piloted an informal wraparound services program in 2020 in response to the long-term pandemic impacts that are affecting the youth and families we serve, almost all of whom identify as low-income.

-Since May of 2020, we’ve distributed over 41,000 lbs of food, served 2,219 individuals with fresh, culturally relevant food and distributed $10,300 in zero-interest microloans.
+From May of 2020 to the end of 2022, we’ve distributed over 41,000 lbs of food, served 2,219 individuals with fresh, culturally relevant food, and distributed $10,300 in zero-interest microloans.

 FUTURE PLANS